That’s Our Girl

 Our Backstory

 In the years following, the drive grew into a major event.
 Erin’s family and thousands of friends, coworkers and former clients were so successful in honoring her memory that truckloads of comfy clothes were collected.
 In 2022, Do Good for Erin was able to sponsor the renovation and furnishing of Erin’s House under the umbrella of Healing House in Kansas City, Missouri.
-At Erin's House, mothers in substance abuse recovery who are also domestic violence survivors will be housed with their children with the goal of rebuilding their lives together.
+At Erin's House, mothers in substance abuse recovery who are also domestic violence survivors are housed with their children with the goal of rebuilding their lives together.
+Last year, we donated to Friends of Yates, a Kansas City, Kansas, center for domestic abuse survivors and their families.